Alpharouk/Alpharouk.github.io/_posts/2020-12-09-nlp-project.md

  image : "images/cover7.jpg"

-excerpt: "Natural Language Processing, LSTM, Con1D, PCA, T-SNE, Word Embedding"
+excerpt: "Natural Language Processing, LSTM, Con1D, PCA, T-SNE, Word Embedding, Tensorflow, Keras, Embedding Projector"
 mathjax: "true"
 ---
 This project is about text classification ie: given a text, we would want to predict its class (tech, business, sport, entertainment or politics).